soumyajiitdas/YatraMate-VehicleRentalSystem/README.md

     yarn install
     ```
 3.  **Create a `.env` file:**
-    In the `server` directory, create a file named `.env` and add the following environment variables.
-Replace the placeholder values with your actual credentials.
+    In the `server` directory, create a file named `.env` and add the environment variables as specified below:
     ```
     PORT=8000
     MONGO_URI=your_mongodb_connection_string